mdalai/self-driving-car-Model-Predictive-Control/README.md

 ## MPC
-**MPC Steps**:
-1. Set up everything required for the MPC loop:
+### Set up everything required for the MPC
-   - Duration of trajectory T by choosing N and dt.
+- Define the Duration of trajectory T by deciding the N and dt.
 [N=10, dt=0.02].
-   - Define vehicle model [x,y,psi,v,cte,psi_error] and constraints such as actual limitations [delta, a].
+- Define vehicle model [x,y,psi,v,cte,psi_error]
+- Define constraints such as actual limitations [delta, a].
 - Define the cost function.
-2. MPC Loop:
+### MPC Calc
    - Pass current state to MPC
    - Optimization solver is called.
 The solver uses initial state, the model constraints and cost function to return a controls inputs that minimize the cost function.
 The solver is IPOPT.
    - Apply the first control inputs to the vehicle
    - Repeat the loop
+### Return results

 Latency: a delay occurred as the control command propagates through the system.
 PID Controller cannot deal with it.
 But MPC can solve this issue.